sadukie/sadukie-blog/_posts/2025-04-21-sarah-broke-it.md

 Ha!
 Their community has been having issues for awhile, and I've been pondering moving to a static site.

 So breaking my site turned out to be a good thing.
 It forced me to revisit the static site generator.

+Thankfully, I am on a documentation project for work.
+With that project, I'm using GitHub Pages.
+I've been able to see how to use GitHub Pages to host documentation and let me write without having to manage the site generator's dependencies.
+I'm in heaven!

+I'll link to the post I wrote for work about making this choice once the page is live!